-- You certify on behalf of the applicant organization, by submission of your proposal, that neither you nor your principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency. - 2) Failure to make required disclosures can result in any of the remedies described in 45 CFR § 75.371, including suspension or debarment.
-(See also 2 CFR parts 180 and 376, and 31 U.S.C. § 3321). - 3) Where you are unable to attest to the statements in this certification, an explanation shall be included in Attachments 6 15: Other Relevant Documents.
+- 1) You certify on behalf of the applicant organization, by submission of your proposal, that neither you nor your principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency. - 2) Failure to make required disclosures can result in any of the remedies described in 45 CFR § 75.371, including suspension or debarment.
+(See also 2 CFR parts 180 and 376, and 31 U.S.C. § 3354). - 3) If you are unable to attest to the statements in this certification, you must include an explanation in Attachment 6-15: Other Relevant Documents.